 Avondale House was built in 1777 for Samuel Hayes.
 When he died in 1795 the house passed to the Parnell Family.
 It was at Avondale that Charles Stewart Parnell, one of the greatest political leaders of modern Irish history, was born in 1846.
 The house has been beautifully restored and functions as a museum to Parnell’s memory.

-Guided tours available.
+Guided tours of the house are available.